nsidc/granule-metgen/README.md

         $ cd metgenc
         $ source .venv/bin/activate

-* Before you run end-to-end ingest, be sure to source your AWS credentials:
+* Before you run end-to-end ingest, be sure to source the AWS credentials:

-        $ source metgenc-env.sh cumulus-uat
+        $ source metgenc-env.sh cumulus-<uat or prod>

-  `cumulus-uat` is the profile you want to use from the `~/.aws/credentials` file.
 Available profiles are `cumulus-uat` and `cumulus-prod`.

   If you think you've already run it but can't remember, run the following: